 To apply for the E2 Visa, you must be a citizen of a foreign country that has a valid treaty of commerce and navigation with the United States (a treaty country).

-To meet the E2 Visa requirements, the investment has to be substantial relative to the cost of either purchasing an established enterprise or creating a new one.
+To meet the E2 Visa requirements, the investment must be substantial relative to the cost of purchasing an established enterprise or creating a new one.

 The applicant also needs to intend to depart the US when his/her E2 status (sometimes known as “E status”) ends.